fredvbrug/STOP-IT/jsPsych_version/README-STOP-IT-JS.md

-# STOP-IT-JS: ThE jsPsych version
+# STOP-IT-JS: The jsPsych version

 STOP-IT jsPsych can be installed on local computers or on a web server, and is available under a GNU license.
 The software is based on the jsPsych (De Leeuw, 2015), which is *"a JavaScript library for running behavioral experiments in a web browser.
 The library provides a flexible framework for building a wide range of laboratory-like experiments."* We refer STOP-IT users to the jsPsych website (https://www.jspsych.org) for more information about jsPsych itself.